wiremock/wiremock.org/_docs/resources/community-support.md

 ---
-layout: support
-title: Support
-meta_title: How to get WireMock support
+description: How to get community assistance if you are a WireMock user
-description: Community Assistance, Enterprise and commercial support and consulting options
 ---

+# WireMock Community Support

 WireMock is an open source project.
 In accordance with the [Apache License 2.0](https://github.com/wiremock/wiremock/blob/master/LICENSE.txt),